The Nine Foundation Stones of a Rapid Annual Planning Process

-There are eight foundation stones that need to be laid before we can commence a project on reducing the annual plan to two weeks.
+There are nine foundation stones that need to be laid before we can commence a project on reducing the annual plan to two weeks.

 - Separation of targets from the annual plan